Don Don Donki outlets, Junction 8 among public places visited by COVID-19 cases while infectious

 Two places at Junction 8 shopping centre - the FairPrice Finest store and Food Junction food court - were added to the list on Saturday as well.

-MOH also included the NTUC FairPrice at 414 Yishun Ring Road and the Giant supermarket at Yishun Avenue 11 to the list.
+MOH also included the NTUC FairPrice at 414 Yishun Ring Road and the Giant supermarket at 418 Yishun Avenue 11 on the list.
 The Mayflower Market and Food Centre at 162 Ang Mo Kio Avenue 4 was also added on Saturday.

 The updated list is as follows: